Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 Properties
 ++++++++++

-The *properties* define metadata associated with the columns of the data arrays.
+The **properties** define metadata associated with the columns of the data arrays.
 Like for the samples, we have one function to define the set of names associated with each variable in the properties `Labels`_, and one function to compute the set of properties defined for each key.

 In our case, there is only one variable in the properties labels, the power :math:`k` used to compute the moment.
-When building the full list of Labels for each key in ``CalculatorBase::properties``, we use the fact that the properties are the same for each key/block; and return multiple references to the same ``Arc<Labels>``.
+When building the full list of Labels for each key in ``CalculatorBase::properties``, we use the fact that the properties are the same for each key/block and make copies of the ``Labels`` (since ``Labels`` are reference-counted, the copies are actually quite cheap).

 .. literalinclude:: ../../../../rascaline/src/tutorials/moments/s2_metadata.rs
    :language: rust